Ian Fleming: Second World War

 In May 1939 Fleming was recruited by Rear Admiral John Godfrey, Director of Naval Intelligence of the Royal Navy, to become his personal assistant.
-He joined the organisation full-time in August 1939, with the codename "17F", and worked out of Room 39 at the Admiralty, now known as the Ripley Building.
+He joined the organisation full-time in August 1939, with the codename "17F", and worked out of a Room 39 at the Admiralty.
 Fleming's biographer, Andrew Lycett, notes that Fleming had "no obvious qualifications" for the role.
-As part of his appointment, Fleming was commissioned into the Royal Naval Volunteer Reserve in July 1939, initially as Lieutenant, but was promoted to Lieutenant Commander a few months later.
+As part of his appointment, Fleming was commissioned into the Royal Naval Volunteer Reserve in July 1939, initially as lieutenant, but was promoted to lieutenant commander a few months later.

 Fleming proved invaluable as Godfrey's personal assistant and excelled in administration.
 Godfrey was known as an abrasive character who made enemies within government circles.
 He frequently used Fleming as a liaison with other sections of the government's wartime administration, such as the Secret Intelligence Service, the Political Warfare Executive, the Special Operations Executive (SOE), the Joint Intelligence Committee and the Prime Minister's staff.

 On 29 September 1939, soon after the start of the war, Godfrey circulated a memorandum that, "bore all the hallmarks of ...
 Lieutenant Commander Ian Fleming", according to historian Ben Macintyre.
 It was called the Trout Memo and compared the deception of an enemy in wartime to fly fishing.
 The memo contained several schemes to be considered for use against the Axis powers to lure U-boats and German surface ships towards minefields.
 Number 28 on the list was an idea to plant misleading papers on a corpse that would be found by the enemy; the suggestion is similar to Operation Mincemeat, the 1943 plan to conceal the intended invasion of Italy from North Africa, which was developed by Charles Cholmondoley in October 1942.
 The recommendation in the Trout Memo was titled: "A Suggestion (not a very nice one)", and continued: "The following suggestion is used in a book by Basil Thomson: a corpse dressed as an airman, with despatches in his pockets, could be dropped on the coast, supposedly from a parachute that has failed.
 I understand there is no difficulty in obtaining corpses at the Naval Hospital, but, of course, it would have to be a fresh one."